openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

         ;

     typeParameterDefault:
-        '=' typeReference
+        '=' typeReference ('[]')?
         ;

-A generic class, interface, type alias, method, constructor, or function defines a set of parameterized classes, interfaces, types, methods, constructors, or functions respectively (see :ref:`Generic Instantiations`).
+A generic class, interface, type alias, method, or function defines a set of parameterized classes, interfaces, unions, arrays, methods, or functions respectively (see :ref:`Generic Instantiations`).
 One type argument can define only one set for each possible parameterization of the type parameter section.